-The project footprint spans

-REDACTED

-Rocky Mountain Power

-Exhibit RMP\\\(CAT-1) Page 5 of 13

-Docket No. 17-035-40

-Witness: Chad A. Teply

-.
-The town of Medicine Bow is located

-to the southeast of the project area.
-The project site varies in elevation,

-with a representative elevation of approximately 6,550 feet above mean sea level.
-Mountain

-elevations in the area rise to approximately 8,300 feet.
-The site drainage follows the path of Muddy

-Creek and tributaries, which are tributary to the Medicine Bow River that joins the North Platte

-River at the Seminoe Reservoir located to the northwest.
-Highly Confidential Exhibit CAT1-7

-presents a map of area surface ownership, along with a table that provides the legal description of

-the project location.
+For both projects, the site footprint spans .
+The town of Medicine Bow is located south of the project south boundary.
+The project site varies in elevation, with a representative elevation of approximately 6,700 feet above mean sea level.
+Mountain elevations in the area rise to approximately 8,300 feet.
+The site drainage follows the path of Muddy Creek and tributaries, which are tributary to the Medicine Bow River that joins the North Platte River at the Seminoe Reservoir located to the northwest.
+Highly Confidential Exhibit CAT2-7 presents a map of area surface ownership, along with a table that provides the legal description of the project location.

-(K) A geological report of the proposed site, including foundation conditions, groundwater conditions; operating mineral deposits within a one-mile radius and a topographical map showing the area within a five-mile radius:
+Witness: Chad A. Teply (K) A geological report of the proposed site, including foundation conditions, groundwater conditions; operating mineral deposits within a one-mile radius and a topographical map showing the area within a five-mile radius:

-Confidential Exhibit CAT1-8 is a geotechnical report for the Dunlap Ranch Wind Energy facility and is provided as proxy geological and foundation information for the Ekola Flats facility.
+Confidential Exhibit CAT2-8 is a geotechnical report for the Dunlap Ranch Wind Energy facility and is provided now as proxy geological and foundation information for the TB Flats I and TB Flats II facilities.
 Regional geologic conditions are summarized within the Dunlap geotechnical report.

 Also, according to the U.S. Geological Survey Digital Geologic Map of Wyoming, the project area intersects fifteen geologic formations.
-These include: the Chugwater Formation, Clovery Formation, Ferris Formation, Frontier Formation, Goose Egg Formation, Lewis Shale, Medicine Bow Formation, Mesaverde Formation, Mowry Shales, Niobrara Formation, Steele Shale, Wind River Formation, Sundance Formation, Tensleep Sandstone Formation, and Amsden Formation.
+These include the: Chugwater Formation, Clovery Formation, Ferris Formation, Frontier Formation, Goose Egg Formation, Lewis Shale, Medicine Bow Formation, Mesaverde Formation, Mowry Shales, Niobrara Formation, Steele Shale, Wind River Formation, Sundance Formation, Tensleep Sandstone Formation, and Amsden Formation.

 The project area is anticipated to be within the Lower Cretaceous aquifer.
-Groundwater wells in the area vary in depth from 45 to 99 feet below ground surface ("bgs"), with well static water levels ranging from three to 20 feet bgs.
+Groundwater wells in the area varies in depth from 45 to 99 feet below ground surface ("bgs"), with well static water levels ranging from three to 20 feet bgs.

-PacifiCorp will continue to assess the impacts of any operating mineral deposits approximately within a one-mile radius of the facility.
+PacifiCorp will continue to assess the impacts of any operating mineral deposits approximately within a one mile radius of the facility.
 This project is not expected to affect operating mineral deposits or oil and gas leases.

-A topographical map showing the terrain of the surrounding area within a five-mile radius of the facility is provided as Confidential Exhibit CAT1-9.
+A topographical map showing the terrain of the surrounding area within a five-mile radius of the facility is provided as Confidential Exhibit CAT2-9.